learn-academy-2021-bravo/week-2-assessment-dgohdz/interview-questions.md

   Your answer: I dont remember but it has something to do with classes.

-  Researched answer: super() passes information from the contructor.
+  Researched answer: super() passes information from the parents contructor.
+It implies that there is a parent class.